ehlesp/smallab-k8s-pve-guide/G040 - Backups 04 ~ UrBackup 01 - Server setup.md

     See that UrBackup is already using this storage, and with its own `urbackup` user no less.
 This confirms you that the backup path configuration set to UrBackup is correct.

-2. There is a test you should do to confirm that your UrBackup server will be able to use the btrfs features of the chosen backup storage.
+2. There is a test you should do to confirm that your UrBackup server is able to use the btrfs features of the chosen backup storage.
 Execute the following `urbackup_snapshot_helper` command in your `bkpserver` VM:

     ~~~sh
     $ urbackup_snapshot_helper test